FloppyAndOpticalDisksStorage/scrapyard/README.md

 # Is it have a point?

-Idk, but in future maybe this repository will be archives since of my offline time in github
+Idk, but in future maybe this repository will be archived since of my offline time in github